jaccon/VSCodeBackup/README.md

 ## How to use ?

-First you need to run a backup using the option 1
+First you need to run a backup using the option 1.
+The script working and make a backup in home directory called VSCodeBackup

 ## Screenshot
 ![Screenshot](./screenshot.png)